-1. Sip And Sample Walking Tour
+1. Sip And Sample Scottsdale

 The Mission takes classic Latin cuisine to the next level.
 Its signature tacos will be the yardstick by which all future tacos will be measured.
 Evo, with its sumptuous Italian flavors, will transport you out of the desert and across the ocean to a small Italian kitchen.
-The Brat Haus beer garden is Old Town party central, where everything is house made — including the condiments.
+The Brat Haus beer garden is Old Town party central, where everything is house-made — including the condiments — and ready for you to enjoy with a craft beer fresh from the tap.
 Finish off your tour with a scoop of a sweet Italian treat at Gelato Cimmino.

 JoyRidesAZ will zip you around Scottsdale in a comfy, open-air golf cart.
 Forget the walking, this is a door-to-door service tour company that offers a large selection of pre-planned and customizable tours.
 It’s owned and operated by Kirk and Monica, a lively couple with extensive knowledge of Scottsdale.
 Joy Rides is a fun and intimate way to see Old Town Scottsdale through a specific tour-focused lens.

 The Brew Sampling Tour will take you out and about for a tour of local bars and saloons that offer a taste of Old Scottsdale history and a few frosty pints.
-On the Urban Historic Tour you will be enchanted with stories of cowboys and gold-rushers.
+On the Urban Historic Tour, you will be enchanted with stories of cowboys and gold-rushers.
 The Instagram Tour takes you to some of the most Insta-worthy spots, and since Scottsdale is home to an amazing street-art culture, there are scores of beautiful installations to choose from.

-3. Contemplate Life At An Old Adobe Mission
+3. Old Adobe Mission

 Take a few minutes to quietly wander through the church, you will find many statues and icons dedicated to Our Lady of Guadalupe.
 The Old Adobe Mission is a beautiful church and a popular spot for Catholic weddings.